 I love the coming of spring for wine.
 It’s still cool enough to drink big hearty reds and complex whites.
 At the same time, you can finally order rosé again, or chill those crisp whites that pair so well with light fare and seafood, i.e., warm-weather delicacies.

 Spring is also a time of optimistic transition and transformation.
 That’s the best place to be in dating terms as well.
 Here are some of my favorite springtime bottles and when to drink them…

 The second pillar of transformation is the pillar of caring for others.
 These are simple actions – but they take on a powerful significance when they are performed out of a transformative vision for the world.

-Danielle Paige has stars in her eyes, and we think that’s a good thing!
-Paige is JMag’s in-house astrologer and she has your monthly forecast on life, love and so much more for the month of February!
+JMag’s in-house astrologer, Danielle Paige, has your monthly forecast on life, love and so much more for the month of March!

 Will you be lucky in love and money this month?
 Or do you need to wait till April before pushing forward on any big career plans?
 Read this month’s Hora-Scopes and find out what’s in store for you!